CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-Lütfen kurulumdan önce aşağıdaki gereksinimlerin karşılandığından emin olun:
+Please ensure the following requirements are met before installation:

-* **Git:** Depoyu klonlamak için gereklidir.
+* **Git:** Required to clone the repository.
-* **Python 3.8+:** Projenin çalışacağı temel ortamdır.
+* **Python 3.8+:** This is the primary environment in which the project will run.
-* **Donanım:** Testnet gereksinimlerine uygun minimum CPU, RAM ve Depolama alanı.
-(Lütfen resmi Gensyn Testnet dokümantasyonunu kontrol edin.)
+* **Hardware:** Minimum CPU, RAM, and storage space requirements compatible with Testnet specifications.
+(Please refer to the official Gensyn Testnet documentation.)

 ##  Donanım Gereksinimleri

- CPU & GPU Destekleniyor
+ CPU & GPU Supported

-Sadece - CPU :  arm64 or x86 CPU with minimum 32gb ram (Eğitim sırasında başka uygulamalar çalıştırırsanız, eğitimin çökebileceğini unutmayın.).
+Only - CPU: arm64 or x86 CPU with a minimum of 32GB RAM (Please note that running other applications during training may cause the training to crash.).

-VEYA
+OR

  ·  GPU :